aangulog/Crypto-TII-Probabilistic-algorithms-changes/Bjorklund.md

 ```

 # Optimal λ

+## Early abort

-The next graph shows the values of logaritmic time complexity with different values of lambdas for 20, 40, 60, 80,..., 1000 variables.
-This bahaviour is also seen for the intermediate values of the number of variables.
+The next graph shows the values of logarithmic time complexity with different values of lambdas for 20, 40, 60, 80,..., 1000 variables.
+This behavior is also seen for the intermediate values of the number of variables.

 From this graph we can see two important facts:
   1. We observe that for values of lambda near 1 the time complexity grows rapidly, this means that computing these values is much more slower than for values near   0.